relcoglab/Prolific-Solution-RelCogFork/README.md

 ### 2. Deploying AWS Lambda
 - Create a new Lambda function in your AWS Console - Python 3.10 runtime, x86-64 architecture.
-- On your local machine, open the `dockerdeps` folder and follow the instrunctions in `dockerinstruct.txt`.
+- On your local machine, open the `dockerdeps` folder and follow the instructions in `dockerinstruct.txt`.
 - Zip the resulting `extracted-deps` folder and upload it as the source code to the Lambda function

 ### 3. Configuring API Gateway